RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Memory/Memory.md

 	![screenshot](colour-use-block.png)

 + Now add a sound for when the wrong button is pressed.
-You only need to add this code _once_ in the 'Game over' {.blockmoreblocks} block that you made, and not 4 separate times!
+You only need to add this code _once_ in the `Game over` {.blockmoreblocks} block that you made, and not 4 separate times!

 	![screenshot](colour-cough.png)